This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 1. Better task completion and management

 Completing the tasks and managing them within the deadline is a daily issue that the concerned people deal with.
-A day off means a proper rest, and an additional one hour per day can help the employees to work with much ease and flexibility.
+A day off means proper rest, and an additional one hour per day can help the employees work with much ease and flexibility.

 A task for today, thus, won’t be a task for tomorrow, given an additional hour helps you deal with the job more skillfully and plan everything with more breathing space.
 This will make the work of managers easier, and employees will work more at home too and that’s how task management would be a breeze!

 The more flexible the working environment, the more productive the workers ought to be.

 Southwest Airlines, Adobe, or Twitter- if you look into the workplace culture of these companies, then you must notice how relaxed and friendly the overall ambiance is.
 A 9/80 work schedule would be a real bonus for your Company.